ajex13/HashQuestions/lib/tasks/Ru.md

 Q: Where do #local_variables and #global live in the object model?
 A: Kernel

-Loading Modules, Files, and Gems
+C:Loading Modules, Files, and Gems

 Loading